mend/renovate-ce-ee/docs/setup-for-gitlab.md

 ### Step 1a: Renovate Bot user Account

-In GitLab, the "Renovate Bot" is not an App or Plugin; it's a GitLab user account that's been given the right permissions and System Hooks.
+In GitLab, the "Renovate Bot" is not an App or Plugin; it's a GitLab user account that's been given the right permissions on the repository.

 Create a GitLab user account to act as the "Renovate Bot".